Illinois Sports Betting

 Illinois is not the cheapest jurisdiction to operate in either.
 It plans to give out a maximum of 23 master licenses and three mobile-only licenses.
-Takers of the mobile-only licenses will need to pay $20 million.
+Operators with mobile-only licenses will need to pay $20 million.

 To protect local businesses, Illinois legislators also implemented the Penalty Box.
 This rule stipulates that mobile-only sports betting sites would be licensed after 18 months.
 The counter started when the first land-based linked online sportsbook opened its doors.

 This is 18 months from June 2020.
 Professional teams and established casino sites looking to provide sports betting services need to pay $10 million.